clahub/clahub/DEPLOY.md

 Migrate the database:

     heroku run rake db:migrate
+    heroku run rake db:seed

 Register for a new [GitHub application](https://github.com/settings/applications/new) OAuth key/secret pair, and add it to the Heroku environment:

     heroku config:add GITHUB_KEY=aaa111bbb GITHUB_SECRET=ccc222ddd
+    heroku restart

+If you have problems, try running `heroku logs`.

 Domain name
 ------------------